boombuster2000/Pong/README.md

 # Forking
-This script is based of the [raylib library](https://github.com/raysan5/raylib).
+This script is relies on the [raylib library](https://github.com/raysan5/raylib).

 Make sure you install raylib before editting the script.